DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 PS C:\> .\Remove-GraphUserCalendarEvents.ps1 -Subject "Yearly Team Meeting" -StartDate 06/20/2022 -Verbose
 ```
 The script will install required modules if not already installed.
-Later it will request the user credential, and ask for permissions consent if not granted already.
+Later it will request the user credential, and ask for permissions consent if not granted already (Delegated Permission).
 Then it will search for all meeting items matching exact subject "Yearly Team Meeting" starting on 06/20/2022 forward.
-It will display the items found and proceed to remove them.
+It will display the items found (Verbose parameter is required) and proceed to remove them.
 All data in the powershell console will be extracted to the Powershell Transcript.

 ### Example 2